jlapeyre/Symata.jl/README.md

 syntax.
 Richard Fateman wrote a complete Mma parser in common lisp.
 If this is the route to take, he may be willing agree to an MIT license, there is none at all now IIRC.
 Maybe it could be translated to scheme without too much trouble.
-OTOH, staying close to Julia (and everyone elses) syntax is also reasonable.
+OTOH, staying close to Julia (and everyone else's) syntax is also reasonable.
-OTOOH, Julia trys to make it easy to come from matlab.
-So making it easy to come from Mma might be good (if this ultimatley will look like Mma).
+OTOOH, Julia tries to make it easy to come from matlab.
+So making it easy to come from Mma might be good (if this ultimately will look like Mma).

-**** Data and dispatch
+#### Data and dispatch

-Big question, how to use Julia features, (multiple dispatch, and others) with this language ?
-Mma offers no way to write code except in Mma.
+Big question, how to use best Julia features, (multiple dispatch, and others) with this language ?
+Another thing, Mma offers no way to write code except in Mma.
 It should be possible to write user or quasi-user level code *easily* in Julia.

 Symbols are currently done this way